 The Bank expects that not all of the contingent liabilities or commitments will be drawn before expiry of the commitments.

-The details of Bank's capital commitments, operating lease commitments and undrawn loan commitments are disclosed in note 33.
+The details of Bank's capital commitments and undrawn loan commitments are disclosed in note 33.

-35 ASSETS AND LIABILITIES RE-PRICING PROFILE
+5 ASSETS AND LIABILITIES RE-PRICING PROFILE